Permit to Work Boosts Safety by Design Strategies

 There are many ways that technology can improve workplace safety, and more specifically, the PTW process.
 Remote and wearable sensors capture important environment data such as sound levels, air pressure or temperature to identify work area risk more accurately and in real-time.
 For example, wearable gas detectors protect mobile workers through continuous atmospheric testing while always-on connected data streams are useful for alerts and analysis.
 Improvements in personal protective equipment (PPE) make it easier for workers in hostile environments to protect themselves, and digitized PTW workflows increase communication and information sharing between EHS and operations teams

 Permit to Work software reduces administration effort and makes it easier for EHS managers to recognize workplace hazards and implement the controls required to minimize their risk.
 It centralizes and simplifies the management of requesting, reviewing, authorizing and reporting of work in hazardous environments across your entire organization.
-Equally as important, Permit to Work software will often integrate with other key EHS software tools such as Job Safety Analysis, Training Management, Document Control, Operation Risk Management and more to improve PTW information quality and deliver an integrated approach to Safety by Design.
+Equally as important, Permit to Work software will often integrate with other key EHS software tools such as Job Safety Analysis, Training Management, Document Control, Operational Risk Management and more to improve PTW information quality and deliver an integrated approach to Safety by Design.

 Permit to Work Keeps Employees Healthy, Happy and Safe